LiveLike/livelike-docs/docs/Platform/concepts/data-integration-patterns.md

 ## Attributes

+Attributes are arbitrary key-value pairs that you can populate on profiles, programs, widgets, and other objects inside of LiveLike.
+Your integration specifies both the keys and their values.

 Attributes are most useful for one-to-many mappings between entities in your system and LiveLike.
 Attributes are indexed on our side and can be queried via API, so you can return results matching the presence of a given attribute, or matching specific values.

 Common use cases for custom IDs include: